 Each type comes with specific travel card benefits, and choosing the right one depends on your travel style and financial goals.

 One of the most apparent benefits of a travel card is convenience.
+Imagine you’re having fun walking around Europe, and your wallet gets pickpocketed.
+If you only bring cash, Wassalam!
+Travel cards are safer because they have a PIN and can be blocked.
 When you’re abroad, the last thing you want to worry about is losing cash or getting scammed.

 The peace of mind alone makes this benefit invaluable.